neopo − A lightweight solution for local Particle development

 neopo script [file]

-When neopo runs without arguments, or with help, brief documentation for all user-accessible commands is displayed.
+When neopo runs with help, or without arguments, brief documentation for all user-accessible commands is displayed.

 Install Particle toolchains and setup the neopo environment.
-It takes an optional parameter of -f, which can force toolchains to be reinstalled, rather than skipped if the latest versions are already installed.
+It takes an optional parameter of -f which can force toolchains to be reinstalled, rather than skipped if the latest versions are already installed.
+To skip the installation of all dependencies, use the -s parameter instead.

 Upgrade the neopo utility to the latest version available on GitHub.
 (Deprecated)